Our Ready Made Backyard Friend

-We went to bed without eating the first night we moved into our green house.
-There were no groceries except a twenty-five-pound bag of rice on the kitchen floor, a live chicken someone had brought as a housewarming gift, and a few cans of sardines.
+We went to bed without eating the first night we moved into our grand green home.
+The only food in the house was a twenty-five-pound bag of rice on the kitchen floor and a live chicken someone had brought as a housewarming gift.
 Mommy planned to make a meal of rice and sardines using an electric skillet she pulled out of her suitcase, but as soon as she plugged the cord into the kitchen socket, the electricity went out.
-So, we went to bed hungry.
+So we went to bed hungry.

-Rosy and Becky warned us about the Heartmen.
-"Don't go outside after dark.
-You never know when the Heartmen are out.
-They don't play favorites and will take out the heart of anyone they find roaming in the dark."
+Rosy and Becky warned us about the Heartman.
+“Don't go outside after dark.
+You never know when the Heartman is out.
+He doesn’t play favors and will take out the heart of anyone he finds roaming in the dark,” they said.

 "Those people live in the yard.
 Go back to bed."

 Bertie and I ran into Rosy and Becky’s room and jumped into their bed.
 “People are cooking in the backyard.
 We’re scared,” I said.

 Becky lifted her head.
 “Those people live in the yard.
 Go back to bed.”

-“We’re going to play with the girl in our yard.”
+“We’re going to see the girl who lives in the yard.”

 Mommy couldn’t keep us from our mission.
-Before she could say anything, we ran out the door, down the long steps, around the carport, and to the back of the yard.
+Before she could say anything more, we ran out the door, down the long steps, around the carport, and to the back of our house.

-We didn’t answer, so he spoke in English.
+We didn’t answer, so he tried again, this time, in English.

-We looked over at the little girl.
-"Mornin'."
+I said, "Mornin," and then looked over at the little girl.

 “Knock-foot?
 What’s that?”

 Matta shuffled about like a dancing orangutan.
-I thought she looked ridiculous, but Bertie imitated her.
-Together they kicked their feet, clapped their hands, and laughed hysterically.
+I thought she looked ridiculous, but soon Bertie started imitating her.
+Together they knocked their feet outward, clapped their hands, and laughed hysterically.
 I didn’t want to be left out, so I joined the fun.

 Our landlord had hired Matta’s dad to keep strangers off the property when the house was vacant, but now that we lived there, his services were no longer needed.
 Daddy told us he hadn't bargained for an extra family living within our premises, and besides, we needed the extra space to store our goods once the Port Authorities released them.
 So Matta's family got evicted from our yard.

 ~ a short excerpt from a WIP